Accessibility information for web authors

 How-to's

-Accessibility for frontend developers
+- Accessibility for teams

 A brief guide from the U.S. General Services administration's Technology Transformation Services covering several accessibility topics with links to "how-to" videos and to related WCAG references.